 Check out these recent great articles.
-I read constantly and update this page regularly with the best content available.
+I read constantly and update this page regularly with the best content I have found across multiple channels.
 Find links to new articles that will keep you informed and engaged.

 How to give yourself a better job, when quitting feels like your only option (and you can’t quit) - These These four job redesign strategies are so insightful and actionable.